bastig2001/grman_project_2/README.md

 which does not synchronize hidden files.
 Logging to console is enabled with level INFO and it also logs to the file `test.log` with level DEBUG.
 The log file will have a size of 5 MiB at most, then the logger will rotate to a second file.
 The used configuration is logged as a DEBUG message (so only visible in the log file).
+The file operator consist out of four worker threads and every 5 Minutes, the files will be reloaded and client starts another synchronization round.

 #### JSON Config File